Reviews & First Drives

 Nissan GT-R

-Pros: 565 hp AWD system with supercar-fast 0-60 times; dual-clutch transaxle improves weight distribution; strong launch-era value proposition
+Pros: AWD system with supercar-fast acceleration; dual-clutch transaxle improves weight distribution; strong launch-era value proposition; deep aftermarket

-Cons: Interior has not kept pace with rivals; aging platform unchanged since 2007; higher maintenance costs for complex drivetrain; current pricing harder to justify
+Cons: Interior has not kept pace with rivals; aging platform unchanged since introduction; higher maintenance costs for complex drivetrain; current pricing harder to justify

 The Verdict